syntax-tree/hast-util-from-html-isomorphic/readme.md

 This package is a utility that takes HTML input and turns it into a hast syntax tree.

-When running in a browser, this uses [`hast-util-from-dom`][hast-util-from-dom], otherwise this uses [`hast-util-from-html`][hast-util-from-html].
+In a browser, this uses [`hast-util-from-dom`][hast-util-from-dom], otherwise it uses [`hast-util-from-html`][hast-util-from-html].

 ## When should I use this?

-If you want to handle syntax trees manually in isomorphic code and care about bundle size, use this.
+If you want to get a syntax tree without positional info, and your code should be isomorphic (it could run anywhere), as it results in a smaller bundle size.

-If you want to use positional information, use [`hast-util-from-html`][hast-util-from-html].
+If you need positional information, use [`hast-util-from-html`][hast-util-from-html].

-If you don’t care about positional information, and your code will only run in the browser, use [`hast-util-from-dom`][hast-util-from-dom].
+If you don’t care about positional info and your code only runs in browsers, use [`hast-util-from-dom`][hast-util-from-dom].

-Finally you can use the utility [`hast-util-to-html`][hast-util-to-html] to do the inverse of this utility.
+Finally you can use the utility [`hast-util-to-html`][hast-util-to-html], or [`hast-util-to-dom`][hast-util-to-dom] with `.outerHTML`, to do the inverse of this utility.
-It turns hast into HTML.
+That turns hast into HTML.

 ## Install

 This package is [ESM only][esm].
-In Node.js (version 14.14+ and 16.0+), install with [npm][]:
+In Node.js (version 16.0+), install with [npm][]:

 ```sh
 npm install hast-util-from-html-isomorphic